davidyap7/admin/resourcegroups.md

 If you have a Pay-As-You-Go or Subscription account, you can create multiple resource groups to easily manage quota and view billing usage for a set of resources.
 You can also group resources to make it easier for you to assign users access to more than one instance at a time.

-If you have a Lite or trial account, you can't create additional resource groups, but you can rename your default resource group.
+If you have a Lite account or a 30-day trial, you can't create additional resource groups, but you can rename your default resource group.

 Each resource group is free, however connections between a resource group and a Cloud Foundry org or space count toward your account quota.
 For more information, see [What is an alias?](/docs/manageapps/connecting_apps.html#what_is_alias).
 {: tip}